Space: 1889: Miniatures

 GDW released a range of 25mm miniatures sculpted by Bob Murch of RAFM.
 These sets were collectively called Adversaries, and included Soldiers of the Queen (a "company" of 20 British infantry), Legions of Mars (a warband of 20 Martians), Kraag Warriors (20 High Martians, 10 each flying and walking), and Victorian Adventurers (10 diverse personalities, as seen in Temple of the Beastmen).

 In 2002, RAFM released Martian colonial infantry, cavalry & artillery crew, as well as new gashants (a Martian cavalry mount), Hill Martians and Canal Martians.

 Highlander studios produced a line of 15mm miniatures.

 Computer game

-A computer game adaptation by the same name was also released in 1990.
-It was developed by licensee Paragon, who produced four computer games for GDW.
+A computer game adaptation of the same name was also released in 1990.
+It was developed by licensee Paragon, which produced four computer games for GDW.

 Audio dramas

 Between 2005 and 2006, Noise Monster Productions produced audio adventures under license from Chadwick.
 The first three released stories are commonly referred to as The Mars Trilogy, and the fourth release The Lunar Inheritance is a stand-alone tale.
 Each was released on a single CD with a full-cast and running time of approximately 70 minutes.

-The Audio dramas released have been:
+The audio dramas released have been: